Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 You can have languages where everything is in a single global scope, as in simple ancient BASIC.
 Programming is easy, but the possibility of accidental errors is higher.

 You can have modern languages where scope is very restricted.
-Errors are reduced, but coding needs more thought at times.
+Errors are reduced, but coding needs more care at times.
 Nothing wrong with that.

 JavaScripts original `var` style was very unusual and much disliked by some.
 JavaScript has recently (EcmaScript 2015) introduced the `let` keyword to augment and largely replace the `var` keyword.